rajann44/qa-webapp/README.md

 * localStorage used for data persistence
 * data manipulation efficiency inconsequential
-* local user logging, no auth lib required (but prepared to use)
+* local user logging, no auth lib required (but prepared for use)
 * error handling/logging inconsequential
 * simple architectural design
   * no original list owner concept, list-assigned users have same priviledges